UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x200/WinAntiDbg0x200.md

 ![alt text](image-2.png)

-From IDA we know that function `sub_4011D0` has offset `0x11D0`, so we will locate it and place a breakpoint on it.
+From IDA we know that function `sub_4011D0` has offset `0x11D0`, so we will locate and place a breakpoint on it.
 In this case, the function is located at `00BF11D0`.

 ![alt text](image-4.png)

-Press `F9` for the it to run until the breakpoint is hit.
+Press `F9` for the application to run until the breakpoint is hit.
 Use `F8` to step over until the `ret` code, we can see `eax` holds value `1`, change it to `0`.

 ![alt text](image-5.png)